EsteveSegura/svgl-vscode/README.md

 ## Installation

-Install SVGL-VSCode from the Visual Studio Code Marketplace or search for "svgl-vscode" in the VSCode Extensions view (`Ctrl+Shift+X`).
+Install SVGL from the Visual Studio Code Marketplace or search for "svgl" in the VSCode Extensions view (`Ctrl+Shift+X`).

 ## Usage